MicrosoftDocs/PowerShell-Docs/jea/security-considerations.md

 virtual account.
 The virtual account can't be used to access the system via other means like Remote Desktop or an unconstrained PowerShell endpoint.

-By default, virtual accounts belong to the local administrators group on the machine.
+By default, virtual accounts belong to the local **Administrators** group on the machine.
 This gives them full rights to manage anything on the system, but no rights to manage resources on the network.
 When authenticating with other machines, the user context is that of the local computer account, not the virtual account.

-Domain controllers are a special case since there isn't a local administrators group.
-Instead, virtual accounts belong to Domain Admins and can manage the directory services on the domain controller.
+Domain controllers are a special case since there isn't a local **Administrators** group.
+Instead, virtual accounts belong to **Domain Admins** and can manage the directory services on the domain controller.
 The domain identity is still restricted for use on the domain controller where the JEA session was instantiated.
 Any network access appears to come from the domain controller computer object instead.